EU-ECDC/JIACRA2019-2021/README.md

 ## Documentation

-For detailed instructions and documentation for each analysis type, refer to the `README.md` files in the corresponding subfolder.
+For detailed instructions and documentation for each analysis type, please refer to the `README.md` files in their corresponding subfolder.

 ## Authors